Hydrocephalus Symptoms, Causes and Effects

 Symptoms of Hydrocephalus in Infants

-Abnormal enlargement of the head; soft spot (fontanel) is tense and bulging; scalp can appear thin; bones separated in baby’s head; prominent scalp veins; vomiting; drowsiness; irritability; downward deviation of baby’s eyes; seizures; or poor appetite.
+The effects of hydrocephalus on infants include abnormal enlargement of the head; soft spot (fontanel) is tense and bulging; scalp can appear thin; bones separated in baby’s head; prominent scalp veins; vomiting; drowsiness; irritability; downward deviation of baby’s eyes; seizures; or poor appetite.

 Symptoms of Hydrocephalus in Toddlers/Children